iamgerwin/sure-daily-github/docs/RANDOMIZATION.md

 5. **Consider Rate Limits**: Factor in GitHub API rate limits when setting high ranges
 6. **Time Variations**: Use time variations to match your actual work patterns

+## Limits Enforcement

+When `timeVariations.enabled` is true, the `max` values for `hourly`, `daily`, and `weekly` are treated as hard caps by the state manager.
+When disabled, the repository `dailyTarget` (fixed or range) acts as the daily cap.
+See docs/STATE.md for details.

 ## Troubleshooting

 ### Issues Created Don't Match Range